 Now that we’ve looked at all the basic costs and expenses, let’s take a peek at what splurging might look like.

-If you want to upgrade from economy to first class for your flights, you should be prepared to pay about $1000 for a domestic first class ticket and about $2000 for an international flight.
+If you want to upgrade from economy to first class for your flights, you should be prepared to pay about $1100 for a domestic first-class ticket and about $2500-$3000 for an international flight.
 This is one place where using travel points can help you upgrade your vacation without spending more money.

 If you’re going for luxury, you’ll likely want to stay at a nice hotel.
-Expect to budget between $500-$700 per night for luxury hotels.
+Expect to budget between $700-$1000 per night for luxury hotels.
 Keep in mind that you’ll likely need to be ready to tip more as well for the bellhop, valet, housekeeping, and concierge services.
-For one week you could be looking at spending about $4,300 on a luxury hotel.
+For one week you could be looking at spending about $5,000-$7,000 on a simple luxury hotel stay.
+Luxury hotels often have suites that can easily double this number.

 For dining costs, you can also plan to splurge on some luxury restaurants.
-These prices can vary widely, however I’d say you can expect to spend $50-$75 per person at a fine dining restaurant, plus beverages.
-A nice restaurant meal for two could cost about $200.
+These prices can vary widely, however, I’d say you can expect to spend $75-$120 per person at a fine dining restaurant, plus beverages.
+A nice restaurant meal for two could cost about $250, but keep in mind that these meals should be treated as an experience, not a fuel-and-go opportunity.

 Average International Vacation Cost

-You can look at my example above for a European vacation cost to see that the largest expense for most international vacations is in the airfare.
-Plan to budget approximately $2,225 for one person, $3,400 for a couple, and $5,750 for a family of four for an international vacation.
-Of course this will vary greatly depending on the destination and your hotel choices.
+You can look at my example above for a European vacation cost to see that the largest expense for most international vacations is airfare.
+Plan to budget approximately $2,500 for one person, $3,700 for a couple, and $6,000 for a family of four for an international vacation.
+Of course, this will vary greatly depending on the destination and your hotel choices.

 Average Cost of a Vacation for One